2021 – 2022 Distillery Artists-in-Residence

-Jessica Alpern Brown is a multidisciplinary artist that comes from an eclectic background driven by curiosity.
+Jessica Alpern Brown is a multidisciplinary artist who comes from an eclectic background driven by curiosity.
 Brown started her career as a photographer in the United States Navy stationed in Japan.
 After graduating from the New England School of Photography she accepted a position as a forensic photographer for the state of Texas.
-After several years working for government institutions Brown decided to explore a more diverse range of opportunities.
+After several years working for government institutions, Brown decided to explore a more diverse range of opportunities.
 Primarily a paper cutter, Brown works with a variety of materials from resin and acrylic to found objects and organic matter.
-I believe that the best art comes from the moments when thoughtfulness and skillful making intersect.
+She believes that the best art comes from the moments when thoughtfulness and skillful making intersect.

-Juliandra Jones, also known as PBJ Customs. is a self-taught artist from Las Vegas, NV.
-After obtaining her degree in Criminal Justice and Pre-Law from the University of Nevada, Reno in 2014, she moved to Pittsburgh, PA where she began to explore social justice through my artwork.
-Jones is a multi- faceted artist who uses acrylic, aerosol, wood-cutting, and various other mediums to tell a story.
+Juliandra Jones, also known as PBJ Customs is a self-taught artist from Las Vegas, NV.
+After obtaining her degree in Criminal Justice and Pre-Law from the University of Nevada, Reno in 2014, she moved to Pittsburgh, PA where she began to explore social justice through her artwork.
+Jones is a multi-faceted artist who uses acrylic, aerosol, wood-cutting, and various other mediums to tell a story.
 Jones enjoys depicting light and movement with monochromatic lines and objects popping off of dark backgrounds.

 Lizzee Solomon was born in New York, NY and grew up north of Chicago, IL.
 She earned a BFA in Studio Art with a Minor in Hispanic Studies at Carnegie Mellon University in 2011.
-Since then, Solomon has been based in Pittsburgh and am a freelance painter, designer, sign maker, teacher, and fabricator.
-Solomon creates mixed media portraits that explore color, texture, and the juxtaposition of natural and manufactured materials.
-The vibrant colors and patterns are drawn from my experience woodcarving in rural Oaxaca, Mexico.
+Since then, Solomon has lived in Pittsburgh, and has been a freelance painter, designer, sign maker, teacher, and fabricator.
+Solomon creates mixed-media portraits that explore color, texture, and the juxtaposition of natural and manufactured materials.
+The vibrant colors and patterns are drawn from her experience woodcarving in rural Oaxaca, Mexico.

-The Exhibition for Distillery 12 will take place March 31 – May 14, 2022 at the Brew House Association Gallery.
+The Exhibition for Distillery 12, GLARE, took place March 31 – May 14, 2022 at the Brew House Association Gallery.

 Each year, Distillery artists are work with professional mentors from the region.
 Mentors for the Distillery 12 Cohort included: